Tigers vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Michael Lorenzen takes the mound for the Detroit Tigers on Tuesday at Progressive Field against Steven Kwan and the Cleveland Guardians.
-First pitch is at 6:10 PM ET.
+The Detroit Tigers and Javier Baez hit the field at Progressive Field against Steven Kwan and the Cleveland Guardians on Wednesday.

-Bookmakers list the Guardians as -200 favorites on the moneyline, while giving the underdog Tigers +165 moneyline odds.
-The over/under is 8 runs for the matchup (with -105 odds to hit the over and -115 odds on the under).
+The Tigers are +110 moneyline underdogs in this matchup against the Guardians (-135).
+The total for the game has been set at 7.5 runs.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.